Protect yourself when using public WIFI.

 5 Tips to Keep Your Data Safe on Public WiFi

 If you can’t avoid public WiFi networks, you should at least ensure you’re well-protected when using them.
-Fortunately, there are some useful tips that you can follow to yourself safe on public WiFi networks:
+Fortunately, there are some useful tips that you can follow to be safe on public WiFi networks:

-1. Verify the Network; Configure and Turn off Sharing
+1. Verify; Configure and Turn off Sharing

 Remember that hackers are very clever, so its better to surf and play smart.
 Read the network name very carefully and ask an employee of the business if the link is legitimate.
 You can also ask the offering IP address.
-As mentioned above, hackers often set up fake networks, so verify the name to avoid being victim.
+As mentioned above, cyber attackers often set up fake networks, so verify the name to avoid being victim.

 Another important thing to consider, when connected to the public internet, do you really need to have sharing preferences turned on?
 Obviously, not!
 So right after you verify the network, turn off the file sharing option.
 File sharing is usually pretty easy to turn off from the system preferences or control panel, depending on your operating system.